 DeLonghi La Specialista

-Wakes you up to the art of good espresso — but makes you work for it.
+Wakes you up to the art of good espresso — but makes you work for it

 High-quality, super automatic and espresso-machine combo